How Singaporean Millennials Spend & Save – Striking A Balance

 She allows herself two yearly vacations, tapping on her annual bonus to fund these holidays.
 One of the two is usually a “nice trip”, at least a week long and costing her about $3,000.
 The second is a “budget trip” – somewhere nearby for three to five days, costing her $800 to $1,000.
 While Sim doesn’t believe it’s “a must” to travel, she admits that she would feel left out if she didn’t travel at all.

 In recent years she has also spent a large portion of her savings on courses.

 Two years ago, she spent $5,000 and took three months off from work to enroll in a digital design course, during which she had no income while her expenses remained constant.
 The year before, she spent $500 on a similar part-time course.

 Though they burnt a huge hole in her pocket, Sim says she does not regret these self-enrichment courses as she seems them as investments in her career.

 Surprisingly, Sim says she doesn’t want to cut her spending habits.
 Like many millennials in Singapore, Sim is ambitious, and her plan is to simply strive to earn more.

 Yet, she knows that if her income increases, so will her expenses because she’ll “probably get better coffee, groceries, and lunches”.
 For the moment though, Sim believes that with the salary she currently has, she has found the right balance.

-If you, like Priscilla, want to have a peace of mind with your insurance coverage while still being able to spend prudently, connect with a financial planner, or consult our digital advisor, Sage, for guidance.
+If you, like Priscilla, want to have a peace of mind with your insurance coverage while still being able to spend prudently, connect with a financial planner for guidance.